SiyiP/linked-blog-starter-md/11 HEENT/SFP CNS Metabolic and Toxic Diseases_Baker.md

 	5. neuronal degeneration selective... most are most sensitivty and die first
 		1. most vulnerable - pyramidal neurons of the cerebral cortex layers 3,5,6!!! -> laminar necrosis
 		2. dentate nucleus of infant
-		3. in adults - pyramidal neurons CA1 - sommer's sector of hippocampus
+		3. in adults - <mark style="background: #FFF3A3A6;">pyramidal neurons CA1 - sommer's sector of hippocampus </mark>
 			1. this is liek the jelly roll of hippocampus gyrus
 			2. in chronic injury we see a cavity where it is, with the absence in the CA1 region.
+			3. memory injury and more
-	6. acute hypoglycemic brain injury - wswelling + discoloration + see hypereosinophilic neurons -<mark style="background: #FFF3A3A6;"> dead red neurons</mark> in the dentate nucleus... <mark style="background: #FFF3A3A6;">no nucleus seen  and cytoplasmic blueness lost too... </mark>
+	6. acute hypoglycemic brain injury - swelling + discoloration + see hypereosinophilic neurons -<mark style="background: #FFF3A3A6;"> dead red neurons</mark> in the dentate nucleus... <mark style="background: #FFF3A3A6;">no nucleus seen  and cytoplasmic blueness lost too... </mark>
 	7. chronic hypoglycemic brain injury - **laminar necrosis - see cavity holes basically.... with the hole where they lost thru rarefaction. + associated gliosis** - end up with the inc **white** space
 	8. any gliosis - pink cytoplasm + spider like processes = the astrocytes !
 2. acquired metabolic encephalopathy - liver dz